cyuria/build.nvim/README.md

 more build systems.
 It would be great if we could support every build system under the sun.

-If anyone knows how these build systems work, that would be great, literally just add the relevant entries from the `extra_indicators` and `extra_programs` sections of your own configuration to [lua/build/systems.lua](lua/build/systems.lua)
+To add a build system just add the relevant entries from the `extra_indicators` and `extra_programs` sections of your own configuration to [lua/build/systems.lua](lua/build/systems.lua)

 - build2